Torre C of E Academy

 We believe in an environment which encourages children and builds self-esteem, spiritual development and awareness so that children become confident, mature and independent members of society.
 This policy is based on Christian teachings of forgiveness and reconciliation, class contracts, sanctions and spiritual awareness.

 Torre C of E Academy is a Church of England Primary School for children aged 3 to 11 and is closely linked with the Parish and Diocese.
-Whilst the majority of our children are Church of England, where space is available we also admit children whose parents wish their children to receive a Christian education.
+Whilst many of our children are Church of England, where space is available we also admit children whose parents wish their children to receive a Christian education.
 All children, whatever their culture or beliefs, are treated respectfully and equally within Torre C of E Academy.

 At Torre C of E Academy, we are committed to the early identification of a child’s individual needs.
 We use a range of formal and informal methods of assessment for all our children, carefully tracking their progress through school.
 During their school career some children will require additional support to meet their needs and flourish.
 In consultation and with the agreement of the child’s family, Torre C of E Academy will put in place and deliver appropriate interventions and support.